SmartHanzi/1-smarthanzi-get-started/README.md

 2-smarthanzi-windows:
 - WPF: build the main Windows versions (NOT in Microsoft Store).
 This is the model for all other versions.
 - UWP: Microsoft Store versions.
-- Can't yet update data.
+- Can't yet update data (see next step).

 3-smarthanzi-data:
 - Setup the MySQL DB.